Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Experiments

 \subsubsection{Tuning multiple heterogeneous PTMs}

-A more general and attractive application of multiple PTMs tuning is transferring knowledge from a large PTMs hub with heterogeneous PTMs.
-The problem can be decomposed into three parts: (1) rank all the PTMs; (2) select a proper number of teacher PTMs; (3) exploit a tuning method to tune the target PTM by the selected PTMs.
-The proposed LogME in this paper can help to rank all the PTMs, and the proposed B-Tuning can deal with the multiple PTMs tuning problem.
-So this section tries to provide some guidelines on how to select a proper number of teacher PTMs.
+Section~\ref{sec:tuning_homo_ptms} studies multiple PTM tuning with homogeneous models, which follows the setting of \citet{shu_zoo-tuning:_2021} and demonstrates the superiority of B-Tuning.
+Nonetheless, compared with tuning multiple homogeneous PTMs, a more general and more attractive application of multiple PTM tuning is to transfer knowledge from a large hub of heterogeneous PTMs.
+This section focuses on the latter setting, and provides some guidelines on how to select a proper number of PTMs (\emph{i.e.}, the hyper-parameter $K$) as teachers.

-To avoid confounders, we still study the problem in the Aircraft dataset.
-The PTM hub consists of the $12$ PTMs used in Section~\ref{sec:supervised_classification}.
+The alphabetically first and second datasets (Aircraft and Birdsnap) are chosen and the PTM hub consists of the $12$ PTMs used in Section~\ref{sec:supervised_classification}.
 The $12$ PTMs are ranked by their LogME values, and the target PTM $\phi_t$ is the most common ResNet-50.
 Top-$K$ PTMs are used in B-Tuning to fine-tune the target model, with $K$ varying from $1$ to $12$.
 Results are plotted in Figure~\ref{fig:hetero}, where the X-axis is the value of $K$.

-We have three observations with respect to Figure~\ref{fig:hetero}: (1) tuning with multiple PTMs is consistently better than single PTM fine-tuning (accuracy $82.99\%$), so it is worthwhile to explore advanced tuning techniques like B-Tuning.
-(2) tuning with all of the $12$ PTMs (accuracy $84.7\%$) is inferior to tuning with top $10$ PTMs (accuracy $85.51\%$), which again confirms the ``many could be better than all'' principle~\citep{zhou_ensembling_2002} and emphasizes the importance of selecting proper PTMs.
-(3) tuning with top $3$ PTMs achieves almost the same accuracy as tuning with top $10$ PTMs, but the latter incurs a much larger computational cost, since at least a forward pass of each PTM is required to be exploited.
+We make the following observations based on Figure~\ref{fig:hetero}: (1) B-Tuning with multiple PTMs is consistently better than single PTM fine-tuning.
+(2) B-Tuning with all the $12$ PTMs does not yield the best accuracy, which emphasizes the importance of selecting proper PTMs.
+(3) The trend of accuracy with respect to $K$ is complicated, and how to select an optimal $K$ is a worthwhile topic for future research.

-Given the above evidence, we recommend that $K=3$ in practice to balance the computational cost and the performance improvement during tuning pre-trained models.
-The new paradigm thus becomes: (1) rank all PTMs by LogME; (2) select top-3 PTMs; (3) tune the target PTM with the top-3 PTMs using B-Tuning.
+For practitioners, there are two concerns about the choice of $K$: (1) choosing the optimal $K$ can yield the best accuracy; (2) but larger $K$ incurs a much larger computational cost, since a forward pass of each PTM during tuning is required.
+Considering the results in Figure~\ref{fig:hetero} and the trade-off between the computational cost and the performance improvement, we recommend choosing $K$ from $\{2, 3, 4\}$ in practice.